 The Screening Committee may, where appropriate, draw an adverse inference from an individual’s failure to provide information or answer queries.

-When assessing an individual’s screening application, the Screening Committee shall determine whether there is reason to believe that the individual may pose a risk to Nordiq Canada, a Member, or to another individual.
+When assessing an individual’s screening application, the Screening Committee shall determine whether there is reason to believe that the individual may pose a risk to [Club] or to another individual.

 An individual having been previously penalized for a prior offence shall not prevent the Screening Committee from considering that offence as part of the individual’s screening application.

-If the Screening Committee determines on the basis of the individual’s screening application, in addition to any further material received by it, that the individual does not pose a risk to the members of Nordiq Canada, the Screening Committee shall approve the individual’s application, subject to the Screening Committee’s right to impose conditions.
+If the Screening Committee determines on the basis of the individual’s screening application, in addition to any further material received by it, that the individual does not pose a risk to [Club] or Participants, the Screening Committee shall approve the individual’s application, subject to the Screening Committee’s right to impose conditions.

-In the case of a decision denying an application or approving an application with conditions, a copy of the decision shall be provided to the applicant and to the Board of Directors of Nordiq Canada or a Member.
-Subject to applicable privacy and/or employment legislation and any related internal policies, Nordiq Canada or a Member may disseminate the decision as they see fit in order to best fulfil the mandate of Nordiq Canada or the Member.
+In the case of a decision denying an application or approving an application with conditions, a copy of the decision shall be provided to the applicant and to the Board of Directors of [Club].
+Subject to applicable privacy and/or employment legislation and any related internal policies, [Club] may disseminate the decision as they see fit in order to best fulfil the mandate of [Club].

-A Participant whose screening application has been denied or revoked may not re-apply to participate in the programs or activities of Nordiq Canada or a Member for two (2) years from the date the rejected application was made.
+A Participant whose screening application has been denied or revoked may not re-apply to participate in the programs or activities of [Club] for two (2) years from the date the rejected application was made.

 Screening Requirements